The realignment of Hamilton’s politics played out in Hamilton City Council’s vote against urban boundary expansion.

-There is seemingly no incumbent advantage anymore in Guelph.
+There is seemingly no incumbent advantage in Guelph anymore.

 Tom Jackson will know it well.
-It serves as a cautionary tale, primarily due to increased voter turnout motivated to remove incumbents.
+It is a cautionary tale, primarily due to increased voter turnout motivated to remove incumbents.

 [I cannot do the decade-long Guelph Wal-Mart saga justice.
 For those who wish to learn more, one of the key participants, Ben Bennett, wrote an extensive account in 2016.
 Adam A. Donaldson did a podcast episode on it in 2016 as well.]

 Jackson’s loyalty to the industry is rewarded each election with his campaign collecting more developer money than any other – despite Jackson never facing any serious challengers or needing the funds.
 (Jackson spends most of his campaign funds on volunteer appreciation gift cards and lavish celebrations.)